What Causes Autism?

 Why This Matters

 Understanding the causes of autism isn’t about blaming or finding fault.
 It’s about building compassion and creating better support.
-When we see autism as the result of complex biological and developmental processes, we can move away from harmful myths and towards practical ways of helping a person with the challenges they feel are affecting their daily living and capabilities and support them in developing the skills and life they aspire to achieve and fulfil their dreams and full potential.
+When we see autism as the result of complex biological and developmental processes, we can move away from harmful myths and towards practical ways of helping a person with the challenges they feel are affecting their daily living and capabilities; support them in developing the skills and life they aspire to achieve and fulfil their dreams and full potential.

 For example, if primitive reflexes play a role, then simple daily movements might give a child more comfort and further support their development, learning and confidence.
 If genetics set the stage, then family awareness can help spot traits earlier, provide some understanding and may facilitate assessments, support, interventions and therapies sooner.
 If environment adds its influence, then supporting and educating parents in the possible environmental influences that may contribute to developing autism can help them make informed decisions and this can make a positive empowering difference to them and better outcomes for the whole family.